Why the Piano's Note Layout Doesn't Work for Expressive Musical Control, but LinnStrument's Fourths String Layout does

 4ths String Layout

 When I (Roger) first started designing LinnStrument, I considered making its flat 3D-sensing rubber pads in the shape and arrangement of piano keys.
-However, I soon discovered that the piano note arrangement presented too many problems for a 3D-expressive controller.
+However, I soon discovered that the piano note arrangement presented too many problems for the performance of expressive pitch gestures.
 So after researching a variety of note arrangements, it became clear that a stringed instrument layout--multiple rows of consecutive semitones overlapping in pitch-- was superior and solved the piano's problems:

 Problem 1: The piano's pitch intervals aren't uniform and the black keys are located behind the white keys

 On an expressive controller, the most intuitive way to perform pitch slides and bends is to slide your finger directly from one note to another.
 Because of the uneven pitch intervals of a piano's white keys, a pitch slide from B to C results in semitone pitch change whereas a slide from C to D (the same distance) results in a whole tone pitch change.
-Sliding up an octave results in a series of uneven pitch jumps.
+(Imagine the difficulty of bending strings on a guitar if bending an inch on one fret produced a whole-tone pitch change, but bending the same distance on the next fret produced a half-tone pitch change.)
+Plus, sliding up an octave results in a series of uneven pitch jumps.
 Further, sliding from a white key to a black key requires a diagonal movement, which requires changing your Y-axis position.

 This also presents a problem for vibrato, a common expressive pitch gesture.
 If a white key has a half-tone interval on one side and whole-tone interval on the other, a performed vibrato will be asymmetrical, with twice the pitch movement on the whole-tone side than on the half-tone side.

 LinnStrument's stringed-instrument layout has none of these problems.
-Because the interval between adjacent notes is always a semitone, pitch slides are always uniform, vibratos are always symmetrical, each note has exactly the same Y-axis range, and when the rows are tuned to the same interval (as in the default fourths tuning), it is fully isometric-- for each chord or scale, the same fingering is used for all 12 musical keys.
+Because the interval between adjacent notes is always a semitone, pitch slides are always uniform, pitch slides are intuitively performed by sliding from fingered note to fingered note, vibratos are always symmetrical, each note has exactly the same Y-axis range, and when the rows are tuned to the same interval (as in the default Fourths String Layout), it is fully isometric-- for each chord or scale, the same fingering is used for all 12 musical keys.

 Problem 2: The piano's notes are arranged in one long single line